hjw1112/customboard/JOURNAL.md

 I realized that my wiring was too messy so i chose to get column routes by bottom part of the PCB.
 Also, some pin layout was changed cuz symbol of expansion board didn't match its footprint.

-Moved MCU to make it more close to right edge.
+Moved MCU to make it more close to right corner.

 ### Schematic
 [![Schematic](images/6.3/schematic.png)](images/6.3/schematic.png)